-Some thoughts from Josephine Reichert, co-founder of Ort Gallery in Birmingham, about the sometimes painful (but ultimately rewarding) process of stepping back and making space
+Thoughts from Josephine Reichert, co-founder of Ort Gallery in Birmingham, about the sometimes painful (but ultimately rewarding) process of stepping back & making space.

 This is part of an ongoing discussion we’re having about the roles of bigger voluntary organisations and charities using RadHR.
 It’s something we actually have some differing perspectives on within the team, and wanted to share them so that others could chime in.
 This is Liam’s view.